FusionAuth/fusionauth-site/site/_posts/2020-07-23-securing-react-native-with-oauth.md

 //...
 ```

+Now we have the code to interface with FusionAuth.
+We want to give the user some way to invoke the code.

 ## Building the user interface

 Next, we need to create a user interface (UI).
-We'll create a simple UI to display the access token and any other server response data.
-The access token is what FusionAuth provides once a user has authenticated.
-The code for UI implementation looks like this:
+We'll create a simple UI to begin authentication.
+After the user has logged in, we'll display the access token.
+The access token is what FusionAuth provides once a user has successfully signed in.

+Of course, you typically don't want to simply display or store the access token.
+You want it because it allows your application to make other API calls, often to gather more information to display to the user.
+Later in this tutorial we'll use an access token to retrieve user information from a standard OpenID Connect endpoint, and display that in our application.

+You can also provide the token to APIs that let you take actions, like recording a todo or placing an order.
+We won't build those integrations today.

+Add the initial code for the UI to `App.js`:

 ```react
 //...